Australian Law Journal, The (ALJ)

-As one of the most cited legal journals in Australia, The Australian Law Journal is the pre-eminent legal journal covering important current and historical legal issues.
-First published in 1927, each monthly Part contains the “Current Issues”, “Conveyancing and Property”, and “Recent Cases” Sections, along with a number of other informative and interesting Sections, as well as two or three substantial articles written by leading legal practitioners, academics, or prominent members of the judiciary.
+As one of the oldest and most cited legal journals in Australia, The Australian Law Journal (ISSN: 0004-9611) is the pre-eminent legal journal covering a spectrum of all the important current and historical legal issues.
+First published in 1927, each monthly Part contains the “Current Issues”, “Conveyancing and Property”, and “Recent Cases” Sections, along with a number of other informative and interesting Sections, as well as two or three articles written by leading legal practitioners, academics, and prominent members of the judiciary.

-Acting Justice Peter W Young AO of the Supreme Court of New South Wales has held the post of ALJ General Editor since 1992.
+Justice François Kunc of the Supreme Court of New South Wales

 Assistant General Editors